frederickbyte/portfolio/content/blog/autonomous-vehicles/index.md

 3. Autonomous vehicles will make roads safer and less congested
 4. Self-driving cars will only become safer and offer more luxurious riding experiences

-I am not arguing that we ban cars.
-I am explaining why robots and software are far superior drivers and why we should embrace a transition to autonomous driving.
-First, let’s see why we should even care about vehicle safety at all.
+Note: _I am not arguing that we ban cars._ I am explaining why robots and software are far superior drivers and why we should embrace a transition to autonomous driving.
+Individuals and businesses should be free to persue any method of transportation they desire (so long as they not violate anyone else's rights of course).
+But a rational society is one that continues to improve its standard of living - self-driving vehicles _are_ a step in that direction.

+Before diving into autonomous vehicles, why should we even care about vehicle safety at all?

 # Humans Are Dangerous Drivers

-Before discussing self-driving cars, we should briefly talk about the obvious: humans are bad drivers.
-Human drivers kill 30,000 - 40,000 people each year.
+Before discussing self-driving cars, we should briefly talk about the obvious: **humans are bad drivers.** Human drivers kill 30,000 - 40,000 people [each year](https://en.wikipedia.org/wiki/Motor_vehicle_fatality_rate_in_U.S._by_year#cite_note-10).
 That means ~96 Americans perish every day in auto accidents.
 In the time you’ve taken to read this paragraph, someone has died in a car crash.

-I don’t mean to be morbid - this is the harsh reality of vehicles.
+I don’t mean to be morbid - this is the reality of vehicles.
 Despite their enormous convenience, many people drive them in precarious ways, endangering everyone around them.
-Although we have become far better drivers over the years, humans are still far too unreliable and risky for what our standards of safety should be.
+Although we have become [far better](https://injuryfacts.nsc.org/motor-vehicle/historical-fatality-trends/deaths-and-rates/) drivers over the years, humans are still far too unreliable and risky for what our standards of safety should be.

 I consider people as dangerous drivers because: